ManasOrpe/Potato_disease-Prediction/README.md

 ```bash
 streamlit run app.py
 ```
-5. Access the app in your browser at:
+5. Open your browser and access the app at:
 ```http://localhost:8501```

 <br />